 Digital radio services from commercial radio broadcasters and national broadcasters have been operating in the metropolitan licence areas (Sydney, Melbourne, Brisbane, Adelaide and Perth) since 1 July 2009.
 ‘Designated’ community radio services also began in these areas in April 2011.

 The ACMA also authorised trials of DAB+ in Canberra and Darwin, which are being conducted by Commercial Radio Australia.
 The Canberra trial commenced on 19 July 2010 and the Darwin trial commenced on 13 August 2010.
 Both trials have been extended until 30 June 2017.
 The ACMA is now working with industry to facilitate the permanent licensing of these trial services.
+The national broadcasting services, ABC and SBS, have been allocated a foundation category 3 digital radio multiplex transmitter licence for Canberra and Darwin.
+These services are due to commence permanent transmissions in November 2017.

 Regional access to digital radio